gordicaleksa/pytorch-original-transformer/README.md

 Finally there are a couple more todos which I'll hopefully add really soon:
 * Multi-GPU/multi-node training support (so that you can train a model on WMT-14 for 19 epochs)
 * Beam decoding (turns out it's not that easy to implement this one!)
-* BPE and shared source-target vocab
+* BPE and shared source-target vocab (I'm using SpaCy now)

 ## Video learning material